 Glendale Community College serves a diverse population of students by providing the opportunities and support to achieve their educational and career goals.
 We are committed to student learning and success through transfer preparation, certificates, associate degrees, career development, technical training, continuing education, and basic skills instruction.
 The college is dedicated to the importance of higher education in the evolving urban environment of Glendale and the Greater Los Angeles area.
 Faculty and staff engage students in rigorous and innovative learning experiences that enhance and sustain the cultural, intellectual, and economic vitality of the community.

 As part of its mission, Glendale Community College is committed to student success by promoting:

-- communication, critical thinking, information competency, quantitative reasoning, global awareness, personal responsibility, and application of knowledge;
+- communication, critical thinking, information competency, quantitative reasoning, global awareness, and personal responsibility;

 - collaboration among disciplines and openness to the diversity of the human experience;

 - student services, learning support, and state of the art technology, including distance education modalities, that enable students to reach their educational goals in an efficient and timely manner.

 OBJECTIVES AND FUNCTIONS